-This six-hour Red Cross course on cardiopulmonary resuscitation (CPR) provide the skills needed to recognize and respond to cardiovascular emergencies and choking for adults, children and babies.
+This six-hour Red Cross Course on cardiopulmonary resuscitation (CPR) provides the skills to recognize and respond to cardiovascular emergencies and choking for adults, children and babies.

 This is the WorkSafeBC basic one-day course designed to provide life-saving first aid skills to workers in industry.
 The curriculum includes the primary survey, cervical spine (C-spine) control, CPR, airway and breathing interventions, small-wound management and records and reports.
-Students must demonstrate competency in their practical skills and achieve 70% on a multiple-choice exam.
+You must demonstrate competency in your practical skills and achieve 70% on a multiple-choice exam.
 Successful students receive a certificate valid for three years.
-It is recommended by WorkSafeBC for students to take a CPR class half way through their certification period.
+WorkSafeBC recommends that students take a CPR class half way through their certification period.
 Students must be at least 16 years of age and provide photo ID.
 Please dress comfortably.

 Transportation Endorsement • XOCH 0780

-This WorkSafeBC course provides Occupational First Aid Level 1 and 2 certificate holders with the required training to move injured workers.
+This WorkSafeBC course provides Occupational First Aid, Level 1 and 2 certificates holders with the required training to move injured workers.
 The curriculum includes:

 - Patient handling and lifting techniques